brightnucleus/config/README.md

 ### Example - Merging Several Configs Into One

 You can provide a comma-separated list of file names to the `ConfigFactory::merge()` method.
 They are loaded consecutively and merged into one coherent Config.
-For each duplicate Config key, the calue in the later files will override the value in the earlier files.
+For each duplicate Config key, the value in the later files will override the value in the earlier files.

 For our example, we'll define a new Config file called `override_settings.php`, that overrides a key that was already set in the default Config file.